-E-Mail: shatalov@math.tamu.edu (In all emails put "your name, Math 300, Section (901 or 902) and the subject of the message" in the subject line.)
+E-Mail: shatalov@math.tamu.edu (In all emails put "your name, Math 300, and the subject of the message" in the subject line.)

-Office Hours: M 6pm-7pm, R 1pm-2pm and by appointment.
+Office Hours: Online TR 5pm-6pm and by appointment.

-The link will be available in eCampus.
+Note: Zoom links for office hours will be available in eCampus.